 The frequency bands 7 250-7 750 MHz (space-to-Earth) and 7 900-8 400 MHz (Earth-to-space) are currently allocated worldwide to the fixed-satellite service (FSS) on a primary basis.
 Regarding the FSS, some administrations have reported a shortfall of spectrum available for their current and future applications in these bands.
 FSS additional bandwidth requirements for data transmission on the next-generation satellites are estimated to be around a maximum of 100 MHz.

-WRC-15 Agenda Item 1.9 and Resolution 758 (WRC-12) invite ITU-R to conduct technical and regulatory studies on a possible new allocations to the FSS in the frequency bands 7 150-7 250 MHz (s-E) and 8 400-8 500 MHz (E-s). and any other potential usage of the band that would imply the potential deployment of a large number of FSS Earth stations (e.g. VSATs) should be opposed.
-Should any allocation be made to FSS, appropriate regulatory mechanisms should be put in place to this effect.
+WRC-15 Agenda Item 1.9 and Resolution 758 (WRC-12) invite ITU-R to conduct technical and regulatory studies on a possible new allocations to the FSS in the frequency bands 7 150-7 250 MHz (s-E) and 8 400-8 500 MHz (E-s).

+CEPT was the proponent of this agenda item, under the understanding that the requirements for additional allocations were to expand the core X band usage and a limited number of fixed Earth stations in the FSS.
+This assumption shall continue to be the basis of studies.

 Working Party 4A has been identified by the Conference Preparatory Meeting as the responsible ITU-R groups for the studies on WRC-15 agenda item 1.9.1.
 At their first meetings, the groups sent liaison statements to gather technical characteristics and protection criteria needed to perform the appropriate sharing studies with existing services.
 They also established work plans for the band-by-band studies as well as for the development of the draft CPM text.
+WP 4A also started the development of working document.

+Sharing with FS in the bands 7 150 – 7 250 MHz and 8 400-8 500 MHz